 For questions, email email@example.com.

-Note: The APGS office does not review Departmental Theses.
+Note: The APS office does not review Departmental Theses.

-Students are responsible for submitting their thesis for Format Review by the deadline for the quarter in which they intend to graduate.
+Students are responsible for submitting their thesis for Format Review by the deadline for the semester in which they intend to graduate.

 The Signature Page should not be signed.
 The page must be approved for format before signatures are obtained.

 These are firm deadlines and you must meet both.
 Otherwise, your graduation will be delayed.